MikeNolan678/Product-Repair/README.md

     - Helper classes support the use of an MVC architecture.

 4. **Database:** This includes various normalised tables supporting the Case > Items > Issues struture.

+   - A script for creating the database can be found in the root folder of this repo (ProductRepairDatabase.sql)

 ## Technology Stack